 †For comorbidities, ‘active’ refers to those for which a diagnosis was recorded within the baseline year and/or a prior diagnosis was accompanied by a prescription for the comorbidity within the baseline year.
 ‘Ever’ refers to diagnosis at any time before or during the baseline period.

 ‡albuterol-equivalent dose.

-TABLE V. Independent baseline predictors (in study year 1) of four or more asthma attacks during the 2-year follow-up period as identified in the final multivariable model
+TABLE V. Independent baseline predictors (year 1) of four or more asthma attacks during the 2-year follow-up period as identified in the final multivariable model